"Blond" and "blonde" have different meanings. Learn the difference.

 Other Gendered English Nouns

-Although it’s rare to have gendered nouns in English, “blond” (and “blonde”) isn’t the only one.
+Although it’s rare to have nouns that differ by gender in English, “blond” (and “blonde”) isn’t the only one.

 Two that you may have seen before also come from French: “confidant” (and “confidante”) and “fiance” (and “fiancee”).
 The AP Stylebook says to uphold the gender difference for both words, unless you need a gender-neutral option for “fiancee,” and in that case, it recommends describing couples as engaged or planning to marry.
 The Chicago Manual of Style doesn’t address “fiancee” and notes the feminine form of “confidante” but says it’s fading from the English language.